I live in a motel or hotel. The owner is threatening to kick me out!

 Your hotel or motel might actually be rental housing.
 The Department of Health inspects and licenses housing for temporary visitors, like hotels and motels.
 A licensed hotel or motel is required to post their license in the lobby.
 If your hotel or motel isn’t inspected or licensed, you might have even more protections under the Residential Landlord Tenant Act.

-I heard the moratorium and the eviction bridge don’t protect me. +
+I heard that new housing laws and the eviction bridge don’t protect me. +

 So what rights do I have? +